navicore/naviblob/README.md

 allowing me to back-test new streaming code.

 ## Current Storage Sources
-1. Azure Blobs with Avro created by Azure Eventhubs Capture
+1. Azure Blobs with Avro
 2. Other cloud storage implementations TBD

 ## USAGE